AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

   }
 }
 ```
-Not as beautiful as interface.
+Usage of the method does not look as beautiful as interface.

 **Pros**